SatyamPote/SatyamPote/README.md

 <p>🌱 I'm currently learning java</p>
 <p>📫 How to reach me? satyampote9999@gmail.com</p>
 <p>⚡ Fun Fact: I am a fast learner</p>
+<p>✨ summary: Hello my-self Satyam and ,I have successfully completed a diploma in Mechatronic engineering.
+Despite my academic background in Mechatronics, I made a bold decision to switch my career path and transition into the field of technology.
+Motivated by a passion for programming and a desire to become a skilled developer, I am determined to embark on this new journey and thrive in the tech industry.
+With a strong foundation in Mechatronics and a newfound focus on software development, I am eager to embrace new challenges, learn cutting-edge technologies, and ultimately make a significant impact in the world of technology.</p>

 ## 💻 Skills
 <p>